Non-classifiability of Ergodic Flows up to Time Change: An Application: Sigma-Finite Case

 \subsection{Acknowledgements}

 We thank M. Foreman and B. Weiss for helpful discussions.
-We especially thank Foreman for his encouragement and his detailed answers to our questions regarding his work with D. Rudolph and B. Weiss.
+We are especially grateful to Foreman for his encouragement and his detailed answers to our questions regarding his work with D. Rudolph and B. Weiss.
+We thank the referees for their careful reading of the paper and their very helpful and detailed comments.